Unmade public roads

 While most roads are used by the general public, there are a number of smaller roads that provide access to individual properties, as well as roads that have been planned but not built.
 These roads are referred to as unmade public roads.

 This can also include road reserves between the actual road and the boundary of properties that adjoin the roadway.
 Council is committed to maintaining and developing community assets and services, which meet the needs of our community.

-Unmade Public Roads can be fenced with Council approval but gates must remain unlocked - especially where fire access is required.
+Unmade Public Roads can be fenced with Council approval, however, gates must remain unlocked, especially where fire access is required.